mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## Requirements

-### Nix
+To follow along, you'll only need two things:

+- Nix (with Flakes enabled)
-Install Nix using the Determinate Systems installer:
+  - I recommend the Determinate Systems installer, which enables Flakes by default.

-TODO

-### git
+- git

-You'll also need git installed.

 ## Building xpdf with Nix